 Question 11: Will there be ongoing education for parents and caregivers?

-Yes, we offer sessions for elementary learners at Back to School Night.
-We also host PTSO coffee mornings and parent learning sessions throughout the year.
+Yes, we host PTSO coffee mornings, Invitations to Learning and parent learning sessions throughout the year.
 In addition we write articles in NewsFlash and Mawade’ah.
-Please read NewsFlash for dates regarding upcoming tech related events.
+Please read NewsFlash for dates regarding upcoming technology related events.

 Question 12: Is there an acceptable use policy (AUP)?
 Where can I find it?